rhagelstrom/BetterCombatEffects/README.md

 * **(E)** If the source of the effect drops to zero hit points, then this effect will be removed

+### Save vs Condition

+Saves against conditions will automatically be granted adv/dis based on the traits of the actor making the saving throw.
+The parser will match traits with the following verbiage: words ... {advantage,disadvantage} ... words ... {saves,saving throw} ... words ... {condition(s)} ... words

 ### Concentration

 Default off: When on, adding an new spell effect that requires concentration will automatically remove the previous concentration effects if any exist.
 This can be toggled on/off in the options menu

 ### Powers Parsing (Experimental)

 Will automatically parse Powers (NPC sheets and spells) and automatically setup up some effects using BCE codings.
 This is defaulted to off in the options menu.
 Spells that have already been added to a PC must be deleted and re-added to take advantage of this feature.

 ## Options Menu